 Into the Unknown: Little Lord Fauntleroy

 I've wanted to do this for a long time.
 I love unsolved mysteries, and often spend hours a week reading about them, watching documentaries about them, and watching reruns of my favorite show, Unsolved Mysteries.
-I follow a lot of YouTube channels that deal with these types of cases as well.
 Why not take a crack at writing up some of the more baffling cases I've read about?
 Getting the word out about them is what helps get these cases solved.
 I will profile cold cases, unsolved murders, and missing people.
 Some of these will be cases chosen because of their proximity to me, some because they simply break my heart.
 They're all important, and every case begs for answers.

 Some of the content in this series of posts may disturb or upset sensitive readers.
 I will not post graphic pictures, but websites found by following links in this post may.
 Reader discretion is advised.